 Unfortunately, abuse and neglect are widespread problems in elder care facilities throughout the United States.
 Abuse and neglect can both lead to serious accidents, injuries, and in some cases, even wrongful death.
 If you suspect your parent or other relative may be a victim of negligent care or intentional mistreatment, you need dedicated professional support to help evaluate the situation, exercise your legal rights, and most importantly, get your loved one out of danger.

-To set up a completely free and confidential legal consultation, call The Nursing Home Injury Help Center at (877) 654-3887 any time of day or evening.
-Montgomery County nursing home abuse lawyer Brent Wieand is committed to providing aggressive legal representation for elderly abuse victims and their families, and will fight hard in the pursuit of justice and compensation for all the suffering your loved one has gone through.
+To set up a completely free and confidential legal consultation, call the Wieand Law Firm at (215) 666-7777.
+Our Montgomery County nursing home injury lawyers are committed to providing aggressive legal representation for elderly abuse victims and their families, and will fight hard in the pursuit of justice and compensation for all the suffering your loved one has gone through.
 We represent clients throughout Montgomery County, including but not limited to Bryn Mawr, Conshohocken, King of Prussia, Narberth, Norristown, and Plymouth Meeting.